 When communications are available, always contact your loved ones to let them know you are safe.
 This reduces the calls necessary by TCU and local responders so that they can respond to those who still need assistance.

-Create a personal emergency plan using our TCU Emergency Plan form
+Create a personal emergency plan using our TCU Emergency Plan form.

-Create a personal emergency plan: https://www.fema.gov/media-library/assets/documents/133447
+Create a personal emergency plan: https://www.ready.gov/plan-form

 When on campus remember the acronym, LESS is More to be prepared for emergencies.